Traffic Tickets in MichiganPage Overview

 If you have a commercial driver’s license (CDL) in Michigan, you must notify your employer (in writing) within 30 days of being convicted of a traffic violation.

-The MI SOS will suspend your CDL for 1 year if you’re convicted of any serious offenses, such as:
+The MI SOS will suspend your CDL for 1 year if you’re convicted of any serious offenses:

 - Refusing to take a blood alcohol concentration (BAC) test.